 4️⃣ Based on the learnings he made, Alberto could validate and further improve his process concepts and equipment designs.
 This is highly important for scaling to our first large production plant.
 What is most amazing: Almost all of his designs work exactly as he planned.

 It seems hard to believe that a year ago we could only produce a couple of liters at a time in the lab.
-Now we have reached a whole different level.
+Now we have reached a whole different level and have produced cellulose aerogel at pilot scale.
 We will be able to serve our customers with much needed pilot-scale quantities for their testing and showcases.

 Recently, Marc presented our aerogel-it activities and products at the meeting for CO2-optimized construction for roads and paved surfaces (CO2-optimiertes Bauen von Verkehrsflächen & Straßen).
 The meeting took place at the DBU Deutsche Bundesstiftung Umwelt Umwelt in Osnabrück.